syngenta/BiodiversitySensorProject_SpeciesIdentificationCode/README.md

 ## Overview
 Species Identification is an open-source repository that's part of Syngenta's Biodiversity Sensor Project.
-This document describes how a YOLOv5-based architecture could be used to tackle the challenge of detecting insect species from remotely captured images and presents the results achieved from it.
+This document describes how a YOLOv5-based architecture could be used to tackle the challenge of detecting and identifying insect species from remotely captured images and presents the results achieved from it.
 Additionally, it includes a runnable example with detailed instructions for reproduction.